Qataris take stake in London luxury home developer

 A source familiar with the deal told Reuters the group of investors were from Qatar and were linked to the royal family.

 Investors from Qatar have embarked on a shopping spree in western Europe over the past few years.
-Their investments in Britain include upmarket department store Harrods and a stake in Songbird Estates SBDE.L, owner of London’s second financial district Canary Wharf.
+Their investments in Britain include upmarket department store Harrods and a stake in Songbird Estates, owner of London’s second financial district Canary Wharf.

 Qatar’s royal family also owns The Shard, the European Union’s tallest skyscraper, which opened earlier this month in London amid great fanfare but no office tenants.